GLOBAL MARKETS-Stocks rise as slower China growth boosts stimulus hopes

 Shares in Europe rose more than 1 percent, while MSCI’s broadest index of Asia-Pacific shares outside Japan gained 1.6 percent.

-The elation expressed in equity markets struck Simon Smith, chief economist at online brokerage FxPro, as odd, as the weak GDP data are strange reasons to cheer China.
-Stimulus can only mean more interest rate cuts or reduced reserve requirements, which would weaken the Chinese currency further.

-“Most of the time developed markets have been happy to ignore and be totally uncorrelated to the China markets,” he said.

-The Dow and S&P 500 posted modest gains, while the Nasdaq traded near break-even with U.S. crude prices sliding under $29 a barrel.
+But major U.S. stock indexes posted gains of less than 1 percent as U.S. crude prices slid under $29 a barrel.
 The International Energy Agency, which advises developed countries on energy policy, said the market should remain oversupplied this year and weaker prices could lie ahead.

-The possibility that oil may tumble further has reminded investors of the financial crisis in 2008 when many financial stocks cratered and their prices never recovered to former levels, Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.
+The prospect of oil tumbling further has reminded investors of the financial crisis in 2008 when many financial stocks cratered and their prices never recovered to former levels, Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.

-“I wouldn’t be surprised if the markets end up today,” said Meckler, who added that people are afraid that oil may collapse.

 Global benchmark Brent crude futures rose, while the U.S. futures contract slid, though the price of both remained within 30 cents of each other.
 The U.S. contract did not settle on Monday, a public holiday in the U.S. market.